PAL Airlines: Charters

 Provincial Aerospace has three aircraft dedicated to charters.
 The aircraft in the PAL Airlines fleet are also often used for larger charters.
 PAL has flown charters all over North America and to Africa.
 Air Borealis also has its own charter division which flies charters along the coast of Labrador and Northern Quebec and specializes in off-strip charters and float operations.

 Aerospace and defence company

 PAL Aerospace is an international aerospace and defence company.
-It is responsible for providing the Royal Canadian Air Force (RCAF) with in-service support for the EADS CASA C-295 (CC-295 Kingfisher) search and rescue fleet.
+It is responsible for providing the Royal Canadian Air Force (RCAF) with in-service support for the CC-295 Kingfisher variant of the Airbus C295 (previously CASA C-295) search and rescue fleet.

 PAL Aerospace is working with Bombardier Aviation in offering a Canadian-built solution, Bombardier Global P-6, to replace the Lockheed CP-140 Aurora as the RCAF's maritime patrol aircraft.
 According to PAL they have marketed the De Havilland Canada Dash 8-based P-4 MPA (DHC-8 MPA-D8) to smaller militaries and coast guards requiring maritime patrol capability.